Georgi Dimitrov: Personal life

 In 1906, Dimitrov married his first wife, Serbian emigrant milliner, writer and socialist Ljubica Ivošević, with whom he lived until her death in 1933.
 While in the Soviet Union, Dimitrov married his second wife, the Czech-born Roza Yulievna Fleishmann (1896–1958), who gave birth to his only son, Mitya, in 1936.
 The boy died at age seven of diphtheria.
 While Mitya was alive, Dimitrov adopted Fani, a daughter of Wang Ming, the acting General Secretary of the Chinese Communist Party in 1931.
 He and his wife adopted another child, Boiko Dimitrov, born 1941.

 Death

 Dimitrov died on 2 July 1949 in the Barvikha sanatorium near Moscow.
 The speculation that he had been poisoned has never been confirmed, although his health seemed to deteriorate quite abruptly.
 The supporters of the poisoning theory claim that Stalin did not like the "Balkan Federation" idea of Dimitrov and his closeness with Tito.

 After the funeral, Dimitrov's body was embalmed and placed on display in Sofia's Georgi Dimitrov Mausoleum.
-After the fall of Communism in Bulgaria, his body was buried in Sofia's central cemetery in 1990.
+After the end of Communist rule in Bulgaria, his body was buried in Sofia's central cemetery in 1990.
 His mausoleum was demolished in 1999.